 Current Work

-For my doctorate research, I am studying the use of formal methods and expert domain knowledge to deal with the feature interaction problem in the automotive domain.
-Currently, as part of my NSERC Industrial Postgraduate Scholarship (IPS), I am collaborating with General Motors Canada and Critical Systems Labs to develop techniques and tools that will provide a means for the detection feature interactions.
+For my doctorate research, I have studied the use of formal methods and expert domain knowledge to deal with the feature interaction problem in the automotive domain.
+As part of a NSERC Industrial Postgraduate Scholarship (IPS), I collaborated with General Motors Canada and Critical Systems Labs to develop techniques and tools that provide a means for the detection feature interactions.

 Traditionally, in automotive systems, reliability and correctness checks are performed using extensive testing and techniques such as probabilistic reliability modelling and Failure Modes and Effects Analysis (FMEA).
 These techniques focus on individual feature failures and do not help identify feature interactions during integration.
 Given that features often evolve as a product line, feature interaction is an ongoing problem.